cooperative-computing-lab/cctools/doc/manuals/taskvine/vine-graph.md

 ## Troubleshooting

-- An import error for `_vine_graph_capi` usually means the source tree was not built after configuration, or `PYTHONPATH` does not point to the matching in-tree bindings.
+- An import error for `_vine_graph_capi` usually means Python is loading the wrong CCTools installation.
 - A manager that remains at zero completed tasks normally has no connected worker, or the worker cannot reach the manager port.
 - A task-runner library failure often means a task function refers to a module,